Trail Information for the Eastern Adirondacks

 - The Hoffman Notch Wilderness web page provides information about the unit and its recreational opportunities.

-- Last summer the Student Conservation Association Adirondack Program completed a reroute of Hoffman Notch Trail.
+- Student Conservation Association Adirondack Program completed a reroute of Hoffman Notch Trail.
 Two new bridges were built and the bridge that was washed out has been replaced.
 (2012)

 - There is no bridge over East Branch Trout Brook on the Big Pond Trail.
 (2012)

-- Water levels are very high and water temperatures remain cold.
-(6/13)
+- Water levels are high and water temperatures are cold.
+(4/17)

 Lake George Wild Forest (Western)